KnightOS/genkfs/README.md

     $ make
     # make install # as root

-On Windows, do the following under cygwin after installing cmake and your favorite C compiler.
+On Windows, do the same thing under cygwin after installing cmake and your favorite C compiler.